 - "ALLOWED_NSSAI_CH", i.e. change of allowed NSSAI of the served UE;

-NOTE 1: The "ALLOWED_NSSAI_CH" trigger only applies if the "SliceSupport" feature or the "DNNReplacementControl" feature is supported.
+NOTE 1: The "ALLOWED_NSSAI_CH" trigger only applies if the "SliceSupport" feature, the "DNNReplacementControl" feature and/or "FFS" feature is/are supported.

 - "UE_AMBR_CH", i.e. UE-AMBR change: the UDM notifies the AMF that the subscribed UE-AMBR has changed;